 For thousands of people, this experience is what they voluntarily sign up for on a yearly basis.
 In the United States alone, thousands of groups will embark on a Jesus-centered, life-changing mission trip.
-A large fraction of those groups are made up of young, up-and-coming servants of God: teenagers.
+A large portion of those groups is made up of young, up-and-coming servants of God: teenagers.
+We’re not surprised.

-The teen years are a formative time, and it’s important that teens be surrounded with people who can help them grow not only in mind and heart, but in faith.
+The teen years are a formative time, and it’s important that teens be surrounded with people who can help them grow not only in mind and heart but also in their Christian faith.

-Here are five reasons why every teen should experience going on a short term group mission trip:
+Here are five reasons every teen should experience going on a short term group mission trip:

 Teenagers rarely get the opportunity to step outside their warm, cushy bubbles and see what life is like for other people.
-But when they join a short term group mission trip, they are able to meet individuals from all walks of life.
-In their day to day lives teens don’t get to witness firsthand the stark differences between their lives and those who aren’t as fortunate.
-They don’t get to learn about the history of a place as told by its people.
+But when they join a short term mission trip, they are able to meet individuals from all walks of life.
+In their day-to-day lives, teens don’t get to witness firsthand the stark differences between their lives and those who aren’t as fortunate.

-Living in a first world country comes with a lot of perks.
-Hot and cold showers, soft beds, television, abundance of clean drinking water… the list goes on.
+Living in a first-world country comes with a lot of perks.
+Hot and cold showers, soft beds, television, an abundance of clean drinking water… and the list goes on.
 Teenagers typically won’t encounter discomforts that people from impoverished countries suffer through every single day.

 Short term missions give young adults the opportunity to break out of their comfort zones.
 They get to paint houses, carry out minor home repairs, manually mix concrete under the heat of the sun, eat simple food, and sleep on air mattresses (sometimes on the floor).
 But then they are constantly reminded that through their service, they are able to help others grow closer to Christ.